kurty51114/Assignment1_2420/README.md

 You have successfully uploaded the Arch image to digitalOcean.

 ---
-## Creating Arch Droplet from Current Droplet
+## Creating Arch Droplet from Host Machine

 A DigitalOcean droplet is a new instance of a sever hosted by DigitalOcean, the Software as a Service (SaaS) provider that we're using.
 In the following steps, we will be creating and configuring a droplet in the San Francisco 3 datacentre running Arch Linux.